 Melinda Gates believes that if she can prevent 40% of people who would otherwise have been born, she could justify her family planning scheme to make women healthier who’s “families are more successful and their communities are more prosperous.”
 Simply put: the BMGF has classified “unwanted” pregnancies as justification for killing people and they are focusing on eventually eliminating this number to reduce the world’s population.
 Africa, a big focus for the BMGF is being targeted along with Muslim nations.

-In this propaganda cartoon, the depiction of brown and black women as disfigured potatoes having much more fun because they have fewer children is not only offensive, but telling of how these global Elite view the people they purport to be “saving”.
+In this propaganda cartoon, the depiction of brown and black women as disfigured potatoes having much more fun because they have fewer children is not only offensive, but telling of how this global Elite view the people they purport to be “saving”.
 By preventing births, the film says that 600,000 people would not be born.
 Contraception as a first step in the global Elite’s plan to depopulation by appearing to help save lives of women could be quite effective.